-Creating a prosthetic socket involves two major decisions: (1) the assembly and shape of the socket itself and (2) the method by which the prosthesis is held onto the residual limb, i.e. the suspension.
-More than any other aspect of prosthetics, socket assembly and suspension strategy usually spell the difference between prosthetic success and the closet.
+Creating a prosthetic socket involves two major decisions: (1) the design and shape of the socket itself and (2) the method by which the prosthesis is held onto the residual limb, i.e. the suspension.
+More than any other aspect of prosthetics, socket design and suspension strategy usually spell the difference between prosthetic success and the closet.

 For appropriate patients, using an atmospheric vacuum to hold the residual limb in the socket can provide a superior outcome.
 Suction options — whether provided by “pure” suction or a roll-on liner, possibly with some type of vacuum assist — limit limb movement within the socket and provide the best level of proprioception and greatest range of motion among current suspension methods.